- ACRONYMS AND DEFINITIONS

 - 24-hour urine testing

-- Recurrent and high-risk stone formers should have 24-hour urine testing.
-First-time stone formers may also elect to be tested.
+- Recurrent and high-risk stone formers should have 24-hour urine testing while testing after an initial stone is optional

-- Creatinine is measured to assess compliance with 24-hour collection
+- Creatinine - to assess compliance with 24-hour collection

 - Normal values